dwyl/image-classifier/README.md

 > **Source:** <https://dockyard.com/blog/2023/03/07/audio-speech-recognition-in-elixir-with-whisper-bumblebee?utm_source=elixir-merge>

-We firstly need capture the audio and upload it to the server.
+We firstly need to capture the audio and upload it to the server.

 The process is quite similar to the image upload, except that we use a special Javascript hook to record the audio